-Acepromazine works by changing the chemicals in your cat's brain to change her behavior.
-Dr. Dawn Ruben of Pet Place notes that though the exact mechanism for how the drug works isn't confirmed, it's believed acepromazine blocks the brain's dopamine receptors.
-Ultimately, acepromazine depresses the central nervous system to act as an effective, and popular, tranquilizer for cats and dogs alike.
+Acepromazine works by changing the chemicals in your cat's brain to change their behavior.
+Although the exact mechanism for how the drug works is not confirmed, it is believed that acepromazine blocks the brain's dopamine receptors.
+Ultimately, the use of acepromazine depresses the central nervous system, acting as an effective and popular tranquilizer for cats and dogs alike.

-Though it's a great sedative, it doesn't do anything to relieve pain, however it has great anti-nausea effects.
-In addition to helping with motion sickness, acepromazine helps keep a stable heart rhythm, especially useful for an easily frightened, skittish cat and is popular among veterinarians as a sedative given to pets in preparation for general anesthesia.
+Though it produces great sedative effects and can reduce your cat's heart rate, it does not do anything to relieve pain.
+However, it has great anti-nausea effects.
+In addition to helping with motion sickness, acepromazine helps keep a stable heart rhythm, which is especially useful for an easily frightened, skittish cat.
+It's popular among veterinarians as a sedative given to pets in preparation for general anesthesia.

-When your vet uses acepromazine, it may be in its injectable form.
-Tablets, in 5 mg, 10 mg and 25 mg dosages, make it handy for home administration.
+When your veterinarian uses acepromazine, it may be in its injectable form.
+Tablets in 5-milligram, 10-milligram, and 25-milligram dosages make it handy for home administration.
 It takes approximately 45 minutes to an hour for the medicine to take effect, and when it does, the effects usually last between six and eight hours.
-If your cat is taking other sedatives, the vet will take that into account when developing the prescription.
+If your cat is taking other sedatives, the veterinarian will take that into account when developing the prescription.

-The vet may recommend a "test run" of acepromazine to ensure the dose is effective; often starting with the smallest dose possible to achieve the desired effect.
-For example, if you're taking a road trip with your cat, the vet may suggest you administer a small dose several days prior to the trip to make sure the dose is adequate for your cat.
-If not, you and the vet will have time to determine the proper dosage.
+The veterinarian may recommend a test run of acepromazine to ensure the dose is effective, often starting with the smallest dose possible according to your cat's body weight, age, and general health to achieve the desired effect.
+For example, if you are taking a road trip with your cat, the veterinarian may suggest you administer a small dose several days prior to the trip to make sure the dose is adequate for your cat.
+If not, you and the veterinarian will have time to determine the proper dosage.

-Rarely, a cat will exhibit aggressive behavior on acepromazine.
+Rarely, a cat will exhibit aggressive behavior while on acepromazine.
 More common is the appearance of the cat's third eyelid.
-Though the appearance of this seldom-seen part of your cat's eye is alarming if you've never caught sight of it, don't worry because it's a normal reaction to this tranquilizer and has no harmful effects to your cat.
-Other potential side effects include low blood pressure, loss of coordination, constipation, seizures, vomiting and shock.
-Your cat's body temperature may drop on acepromazine, so provide her a blanket or a warm spot when she's on this medication.
+Though the appearance of this seldom-seen part of your cat's eye is alarming if you have never caught sight of it, don't worry because it is a normal reaction to this tranquilizer and has no harmful effect on your cat.

-A cat with heart disease should be cautious using acepromazine, given its effect on blood pressure.
-A cat who is prone to seizures should avoid this medication, as should one with anemia, liver disease or kidney disease.
-Acepromazine can interact with a variety of medications, including some antibiotics such as neomycin, barbiturate drugs such as phenobarbital, antacids, antidiarrheals, epinephrine and the heart medication quinidine.
+A cat with heart disease should be cautious using acepromazine, given its potential effects on blood pressure.
+A cat who is prone to seizures should avoid this medication, as should one with anemia, liver disease, or kidney disease.
+Acepromazine can interact with a variety of medications, including some antibiotics, such as neomycin; barbiturate drugs, such as phenobarbital; antacids; antidiarrheals; epinephrine; and the heart medication quinidine.